-Prerequisite: Grade of "C" or higher in MATH 1203 College Algebra.
+Prerequisite: Grade of "C" or higher in MATH 1113 Quantitative Literacy or MATH 1203 College Algebra.
+Check the receiving institution requirements.
 Offered in the spring semester.
 This course is for prospective education majors.
 Topics include a study of probability and statistics and an informal study of geometry all learned within a problem-solving framework.
-(GE)

-MUSIC
+(GE) MUSIC